BlueWallet/LndHub/doc/Send-requirements.md

 # User story
 - *As a user, I want to have ability to topup my balance with Bitcoin and send payments within Lightning network.*
-- *As a product owner, I want to have transparent usage statistic and run-time information on payment channels and environment.*
+- *As a product owner, I want to have transparent usage statistics and run-time information on payment channels and environment.*

 # Basics

-1. LndHub API is standalone software and needs LND client syncronized and running.
-LndHub API is not a Lightning wallet in terms of funds storage, it operates whole amout of available funds on channels.
+1. LndHub API is standalone software and needs LND client synchronized and running.
+LndHub API is not a Lightning wallet in terms of funds storage, it operates whole amount of available funds on channels.
 User's balances and transactions stored in internal database.

 2. LndHub API is accessible for everyone, but only `/create` can be called without authorization token.